xczsonn/stardew-multiplayer-docker/README.md

 ## Accessing the server

 - Direct IP: You will need to set a up direct IP access over the internet "Join LAN Game" by opening (or forwarding) port 24642.
-Or use Server Port Changer to choose a different port.
+Feel free to change this mapping in the compose file.
 People can then "Join LAN Game" via your external IP.

 (Taken from mod description.
 See [Always On Server](https://www.nexusmods.com/stardewvalley/mods/2677?tab=description) for more info.)